-James Sale is a speaker, writer and thought leader in the worldwide movement to transform how management works by enabling the ego-centred, fear-based Twentieth Century top-down control model to be superseded by a Twenty-First Century dynamic, bottom-up, engagement focused approach.
-He is also a feature writer for New York’s The Epoch Times and covers cultural issues.
-James has a First Class Honours (summa cum laude) degree in English Literature, a post-graduate Diploma in Management Studies (with Distinction), a post-graduate degree in teaching, and is a member of The Royal Over-Seas League.
-His publications over a 40-year period include educational, management and literary books, including 8 collections of poems.
-These titles include: Mapping Motivation – Routledge, 2016 Mapping Motivation for Coaching – Routledge, 2018 Mapping Motivation for Engagement – Routledge, 2018 Macbeth – Examination Study Guide, Pearson, 1995-2015 As a professional author, James has over 20 books to his credit listed on Amazon , His latest collection of poetry is called The Lyre Speaks True – Lulu – 2017 His poems and literary work have appeared in the UK: Bournemouth Library Wall and website; on Bournemouth Yellow Buses; Bright Star Anthology – Poems by and about John Keats, Winchester County Council; DOG – St David’s University College Literary magazine; Heavenly Hymns: the 10th International Collection of English Poems; Footnotes; Iota; Krax; Linkway; The Little Word Machine; Lynx; New Hope International; Ore; Penny Poems; PN Review; Quaker News and Views; The Schools Poetry Review; Terrible Work; The Third Half; Towards Wholeness; Dawntreader.
-In the USA: The Anglo Theological Review; Ancient Paths Literary Magazine, Bible Advocate, New Poetry, The Epoch Times; he won second prize in The Society of Classical Poets 2015 competition, and First Prize in its annual 2017 poetry competition.
-Also he won first prize in the Society of Classical Poets’ prose competition for 2018.
-James Sale Poetry and Prose Published by the Society Find his most recent poetry here. https://classicalpoets.org/re-visiting-dante-by-james-sale/ https://classicalpoets.org/obi-wan-bin-laden-rip-and-other-poetry-by-james-sale/ https://classicalpoets.org/apollo-builds-troy-with-his-lyre-by-james-sale/ https://classicalpoets.org/waiting-sadly-by-james-sale/ https://classicalpoets.org/the-port-of-tears-by-james-sale/ https://classicalpoets.org/such-was-my-prayer-and-other-poetry-by-james-sale/ https://classicalpoets.org/the-friend-by-james-sale/ https://classicalpoets.org/one-near-death-experience-at-the-royal-bournemouth-hospital-by-james-sale/ https://classicalpoets.org/the-commissars-oppose-falun-gong-and-other-poetry-by-james-sale/ https://classicalpoets.org/essay-poetry-and-the-muses-part-1-by-james-sale/ https://classicalpoets.org/essay-poetry-and-the-muses-part-2-by-james-sale/ https://classicalpoets.org/essay-poetry-and-the-muses-part-3-by-james-sale/ https://classicalpoets.org/essay-poetry-and-the-muses-part-4-by-james-sale/ NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
-Feel free to treat this page as your home and remove anyone here who disrespects you.
-Simply send an email to firstname.lastname@example.org.
-Put “Remove Comment” in the subject line and list which comments you would like removed.
-The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
-Please see our Comments Policy here.
+James Sale is the creator of Motivational Maps, which operates in 15 countries.
+He is also a feature writer for New York’s The Epoch Times and covers cultural issues; also, he serves on the Advisory Board of the Society of Classical Poets.
+James has a First Class Honors (summa cum laude) degree in English Literature, a post-graduate Diploma in Management Studies (with Distinction), and a post-graduate degree in teaching.
+His publications over a 40-year period include educational, management and literary books, including 9 collections of poems.
+Titles include: Macbeth – Examination Study Guide, Pearson, 1995-2015 His complete 5-volume series on Mapping Motivation for Routledge.
+His 50+ articles on literature and culture for The Epoch Times.
+As a professional author, James has over 30 books to his credit listed on Amazon.
+His latest collection of poetry is Not Lost: Not Lost is part of a bigger Dante project.
+For more on his HellWard collection go here.
+And for the celebrations of Dante’s 700th anniversary go here.
+His poems and literary work have appeared in the UK: Bright Star Anthology – Poems by and about John Keats, Winchester County Council; Heavenly Hymns: the 10th International Collection of English Poems; Footnotes; Iota; Krax; Linkway; The Little Word Machine; Lynx; New Hope International; Ore; PN Review; Quaker News and Views; The Schools Poetry Review; Terrible Work; The Third Half; Towards Wholeness; DawnTreader.
+In the USA: The Anglo Theological Review; Ancient Paths Literary Magazine, Bible Advocate, New Poetry, The Epoch Times; October Hill Magazine; Art Times Journal; Lowestoft Chronicle; Midwest Review of Books; The New Book Review; New Poetry; The Unchained Muse; Honest Rust and Gold.
+James won First Prize in the Society of Classical Poets’ annual 2017 poetry competition and also first prize in the Society of Classical Poets’ prose competition for 2018.
+Click here for poetry and prose by James Sale published by the Society of Classical Poets.